MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-updates-app.md

 - Administrator Role in your target environment.

-- License for [Power Automate](/power-automate/get-started-approvals), Office 365, or Dynamics 365.
+- License for Power Automate, Office 365, or Dynamics 365.

 - License for Microsoft Forms is required for users to set up new templates.

 ## Storage with Microsoft Dataverse

 The Common Data Model (CDM) is the shared data language used by business and analytical applications in the Microsoft Dataverse.
 It consists of a set of standardized, extensible data schemas published by Microsoft and our partners that enables consistency of data and its meaning across applications and business processes.
-Learn more about the [Common Data Model of the Microsoft Power Platform](/power-automate/get-started-approvals).
+Learn more about the [Common Data Model](/common-data-model/).

 Updates that are created from a template still store data in Microsoft Dataverse, such as their title, details, template ID, and more.
 Responses that are submitted on the update request are stored in Forms.
 Learn more about  [Data storage for Microsoft Forms](https://support.microsoft.com/office/data-storage-for-microsoft-forms-97a34e2e-98e1-4dc2-b6b4-7a8444cb1dc3#:~:text=Where%20data%20is%20stored%20for%20Microsoft%20Forms.%20Microsoft,European-based%20tenants%20is%20stored%20on%20servers%20in%20Europe).